-The Company has not yet adopted certain standards, interpretations to existing standards and amendments which have issued but have an effective date of later than August 31, 2021.
+The Company has not yet adopted certain standards, interpretations to existing standards and amendments that have been issued, but have an effective date of later than August 31, 2022.
 These updates are not expected to have a significant impact on the Company and are therefore not discussed herein.